2012 Tampa Bay Buccaneers season

-The 2012 season was the Tampa Bay Buccaneers' 37th in the National Football League (NFL) and their first season under new head coach Greg Schiano after the former head coach Raheem Morris was fired due to the team's record of 4–12 in 2011.
+The 2012 season was the Tampa Bay Buccaneers' 37th in the National Football League (NFL) and their first season under head coach Greg Schiano after the former head coach Raheem Morris was fired due to the team's record of 4–12 in 2011.
 This was Ronde Barber's last season before retiring in the 2013 offseason.

 Though the team did not make the postseason, the team improved their record to 7–9, and finished the regular season with team records in several statistical categories.
 The team set a franchise record with 5,820 yards of total offense and 389 total points scored.
 The defense ranked No. 1 in the league against the rush (82.5 yard/game), also a franchise record.
 Individual team records include most touchdown passes (27) and most passing yards (4,065) by Josh Freeman, as well as Doug Martin's team rookie rushing record of 1,454 yards.
 Martin finished with five games of 100+ yards rushing, including a breakout game against Oakland in Week 8 rushing for 251 yards and four touchdowns.
 They also finished with the league's worst passing defense, allowing 4,758 yards (297 yard/game).